Aotea Great Barrier Island FAQs

 - Great Barrier Lodge - 735 Whangaparapara Road, Whangaparapara

-- Anamata Resource Recovery Shop - 70 Gray Road, Claris.
+- Anamata Resource Recovery Shop - 66C Gray Road, Claris.

 What is the cost of rubbish bags?

-The $3.90 cost at the Service Centre is consistent with the pricing of a rubbish bag on Waiheke Island.
-Waste disposal expenses are significantly higher for the Hauraki Gulf Islands than they are on the mainland.
-The introduction of council rubbish bags means that people are now paying a contribution towards the cost of disposal.
+Official Auckland Council rubbish bags are available at the service centre at a cost of $3.20 each for a 40-litre bag, and $4.20 each for a 60-litre bag.
+Waste disposal expenses are significantly higher for the Hauraki Gulf Islands than they are on the mainland and purchasing council rubbish bags means that people are now paying a contribution towards the cost of disposal.
 Auckland Council is still subsidising the total cost of waste disposal through regional rates.